jeff-hamm/immich_takeout/vscode-monitor/copilot_prompt.md

 # Automated Takeout Monitor - AI Agent Instructions

-You are an AI agent responsible for monitoring and fixing the issues in this file
+You are an AI agent responsible for monitoring and fixing the issues in this file.
+You are running inside of a docker container named vscode-monitor with volumes mapped to the host here /app/docker-compose.yml

 ## Your Environment